EL HOSPITAL / Press

 11/02/2017 | Diario EL PAÍS 11.02.17

-Together with classes return, at the beginning of March the British Hospital will carry out a workshop making available to members and users a series of suggestions and tips to facilitate them in the transition of the school year holidays.
+Together with the classes return at the beginning of March the British Hospital will carry out a workshop making available to members and users a series of suggestions and tips to facilitate them in the transition of the school year holidays.

-"Parents should act calm, low the expectations during the beginning of classes, plan and go back to the family active routine related to the beginning and development of classes," mentioned Dr. Gonzalo Etcheverry, Head of the British Hospital Pediatrics Department.
+"Parents should act calmy, low the expectations during the beginning of classes, planning and go back to the family active routine related to the beginning and development of classes," mentioned Dr. Gonzalo Etcheverry, Head of the British Hospital Pediatrics Department.

 He insisted "that parents should agree on the rules that are going to be fulfilled during the year", for instance in terms of schedules, habits, the use of technologies, permissions, etc.